-When registering his or her right to reside in Finland, the self-employed person must present a certificate of the registration of a trade or other reliable account of self-employment.
+Your right of residence can be registered at enterfinland.fi.
+A self-employed person must attach support documentation such as a certificate of the registration of a trade, or other reliable account of self-employment.

 A person moving to Finland should first apply for a residence permit from the Finnish diplomatic mission in his or her own country, or from the diplomatic mission of a Schengen country representing Finland.
-The application can be made by the immigrant or his/her employer.
-In exceptional cases, the application for a permit of residence can also be submitted in Finland.
+Applications with supporting attachments can also be submitted online at enterfinland.fi.
+In exceptional cases, the application for a residence permit can be submitted in Finland.

 A residence permit is either temporary or permanent (P).
 Depending on the nature of the stay, a temporary residence permit is granted as a fixed-term (B) or continuous residence permit.